buttonsrtoys/approved/README.md

 [I Regret Not Telling Dave Farley THIS about Approval Testing](https://www.youtube.com/watch?v=jOuqE_o9rmg)

-## Suggestions are Welcome!
+## Suggestions Welcome!

-Help package:approved reach more devs by showing us some 💙with a 🌟or 👍.
+Help package:approved reach more devs by showing us some 💙 with a 🌟 or 👍.

 Is package:approved missing a feature?
-Let us know by raising an Github issue or by emailing me at richard@richardcoutts.com! 🙌
+Let us know by raising a Github issue or by emailing me at richard@richardcoutts.com! 🙌

 Want to contribute?
 Send me a note and we'll discuss your idea! 🎉